EN4119: Ergonomics

 On completion of the module a student should be able to

 LO1.
-Systematically understand how human-factors engineering can be leveraged to create new ergonomic solutions.
+Systematically understand how human-factors engineering can be leveraged to create new ergonomic solutions (APEH M1, M2).

 LO4.
-Critically analyse literature and own data to draw appropriate conclusions.
+Critically analyse literature and own data to draw appropriate conclusions (AHEP M17).

 How the module will be delivered